patrickfeller/DartScoreMate/README.md

     4. run the streamlit app via `streamlit run src/pic_snap/app.py`
  5. **To start the app from Docker:**
     1. run `docker-compose up --build`
+ 6. **To use the Detect Score from Image Functionality**
+    1. Select the correct cameras on the board status site
+    - Camera A - left from D20
+    - Camera B - right from D20
+    - Camera C - looks at 6
 </details>
 <details>
 <summary>🐋 Docker Setup</summary>